koenighotze/koenighotze.github.io/_posts/2017-11-28-serverless-hype-train.markdown

 "Hello David"
 {% endhighlight %}

-Things get clearer, if we examine the log output of our function.
+Things get clearer if we examine the log output of our function.
 I'll use [AWSLogs](https://github.com/jorgebastida/awslogs) for fetching the log output and I'll trim the output a little, so we can focus on the essential parts.

 {% highlight bash %}
 $ awslogs get /aws/lambda/HelloWorld